 The assumption of the risk doctrine arises out of the common law and “states that in instances where a person knows of the risk of an activity, that person accepts the risk when voluntarily engaging in the pursuit.”
 Key to the definition is that the person must know of the risks involved in the activity.

-Application of the doctrine to golfers hit by golf balls, golf clubs, or golf carts while on the golf course
+Risk to golfers hit by golf balls, golf clubs, or golf carts while on the golf course

 The doctrine applies to golfers who are hit by errant golf balls or even flying club heads.
-These types of accidents are considered just part of the sport of golf and to be expected.
+These types of accidents are considered just part of the sport of golf and are to be expected.
 A few years ago in Wisconsin, a golfer was struck in the right side of his head by a ball that was hit by his partner.
 The injured golfer was taken to a hospital and died a few days later due to his injury, which caused a cerebral hemorrhage.
-No one was liable, since the injured golfer assumed the risk of being hit by a ball when he stepped on to the golf course to play.
+No one was liable, since the injured golfer assumed the risk of being hit by a ball when he stepped onto the golf course to play.

 This also applies to golfers being hit by golf balls or golf clubs that may fly out of a golfer’s grip.
 It may even apply to those being hit by golf carts that accidentally crash into them depending on the circumstances of the crash and where it occurred.

 The general conclusion by most courts, in Illinois and other states, is that it is common knowledge that golf balls do not always end up in the exact spot players intend when they hit the ball.
-Players assume this risk when they themselves get on the golf course to play the game.
+Players assume this risk when they get on the golf course to play the game.

 When Assumption of the Risk Does Not Apply